 In 1895, the Badger Wheelmen held a cycling race.
 The first prize for was a bike from Julius Andrea and Sons Bicycle Shop.
 The best racers of the Badger Wheelmen rode bikes made by Julius Andrea and his sons.
 Julius made the best bicycles in part because he was also a cyclist.
 He competed in cycling races across the Midwest.
 Peopled called Julius the “Flying Badger.”

 Thanks to cycling clubs, bicycle races, and a special bike called the Sterling Safety bike, people across Wisconsin caught wheel fever!
-These clubs made Wisconsin a leader for cycling in the United States.
+Some people even built their own bikes from wood and farm tools.
+These clubs helped make Wisconsin a leader for cycling in the United States.

 Listen to Wisconsin Life’s short story about the bike that everyone wanted: the Sterling Safety Bike. (transcripts available on Wisconsin Life page)